MariaDB4j/MariaDB4j/DBs/readme.txt

 These folders contain, per platform and version, the bin/mysql_install_db, mysqld, mysql, mysqldump, mysqlcheck, my_print_defaults & share/*

-Since 10.2.11 these unpacked binaries are zipped into mariaDB/<platform>.zip file as a some files from linux distribution exceeds github size limit of single file.

 These files come from a standard MariaDB distribution.
 Technically if you really must then an Oracle mySQL distrib would work as well - as the commands are exactly the same.